LSS-Manager/LSSM-V.4/docs/en_US/bug_report.md

 ## Guidelines
 Here is a small tutorial about how to optimally report a bug.

-Before reporting a bug, check the wiki to see if it a desired feature, or an already reported bug.
+Before reporting a bug, check the wiki to see if it is an intended feature, or an already reported bug.

 ::: tip
 When reporting a bug, describe it in as much detail as possible.
 The more detailed the report, the faster we can help you.